Bridei son of Beli: Dun Nechtain and aftermath

 The immediate consequence of Bridei's victory at Dun Nechtain was the ending of Northumbrian overlordship over the lands of the Picts, of Dál Riata and of some British lands, though it is possible that Fife and Manau did not fall under the control of Fortriu until the later defeat of the Northumbrian Berhtred by Bridei son of Der-Ilei in 698.
 The Angles occupying Pictish lands either fled or were killed or enslaved, and the Anglian Trumwine who claimed to be "Bishop of the Picts" with authority over the Pictish church from his see at Abercorn, retired to Whitby in Northumbria.
 The ending of the tributary relationship between Gaelic, British and Pictish territories and Northumbria would have caused significant political disruption across all these northern polities.

 Bridei's success in leading multiple Pictish provinces against an outside enemy would have served to legitimise his kingship, consolidate his extensive territorial control and promote the sense of the territories under his rule as a single cohesive community.
-The power vacuum left by the Northumbrian retreat in the southern Pictish lands gave Bridei and his successors the opportunity to install favoured leaders from existing southern dynasties in positions of power, and to move new groups of allies into territory abandoned by the Northumbrians.
-Bridei's reign saw the Dal Riatan kindred the Cenel Comgaill rise in prominence, gaining territory in the area of modern Clackmannanshire in the wake of Northumbian withdrawal.
-The marriage of Dargart mac Finguine of the Cenel Comgaill to Der-Ilei, mother of the later kings of Fortriu Bridei son of Der-Ilei and Naiton son of Der-Ilei and probably Bridei's daughter, saw the kindred connected directly into the Pictish Royal household.
+The power vacuum left by the Northumbrian retreat in the southern Pictish lands gave Bridei and his successors the opportunity to install favoured leaders from existing southern dynasties in positions of power and to move new groups of allies into territory abandoned by the Northumbrians.
+Bridei's reign saw the Dal Riatan kindred the Cenel Comgaill rise in prominence, gaining territory in the area of modern Clackmannanshire in the wake of Northumbrian withdrawal.
+The marriage of Dargart mac Finguine of the Cenel Comgaill to Der-Ilei, mother of the later kings of Fortriu Bridei son of Der-Ilei and Naiton son of Der-Ilei and probably the daughter of Bridei, saw the kindred connected directly into the Pictish Royal household.